|

 HL Paul Hillier ZR

-LD Dion Deschamps SC
+LD Dion Deschamps SCJV

 TC Jennifer Tycholis PS